Frequently Asked Questions

 Transferability list updates are based on institution curriculum change timelines and system office course review cycles.
 Any changes made are displayed on assist.org immediately after publication.
 However, the display of course or transferability changes are subject to the availability of an academic year on assist.org and publication rules regarding adjustments made in the middle of the academic year (winter, spring, and summer terms).
 Articulation agreement updates are displayed immediately after publication, subject to the availability of an academic year on assist.org as well as curriculum cycles and CSU, UC, and AICCU particpating instituions' articulation processes.

-No updates are made to legacy ASSIST transferability list and articulation agreement PDFs for academic years prior to and including 2016-2017.
+No updates are made to legacy ASSIST transferability list and articulation agreement PDFs for academic years before and including 2016-2017.
 The PDFs of those lists and agreements were produced in the legacy ASSIST system and no further changes are taking place in that system.

 The ASSIST technology project timeline is based on a phased approach to key deliverables, including ASSIST data access via extract files, reports, and web services.
-Please see the Statement on ASSIST Data Requests document for more information.
+Please review the information provided on the Data tab within the ASSIST Resource Center for more information.